The instructions below will walk you through the steps for setting up new flexible asset types. Manager or Administrator level access is required.

 - Click Save to add the new flexible asset to your account.

-Once your asset has all of its fields and is saved, the new fields will appear on the asset's create and edit screens.
-Any fields you selected to "Show in list" will show in the asset's list view once there is data entered.
+Once you have created the custom fields for your new asset and saved your changes, the new fields will appear on the Create and Edit screens of your flexible assets.
+Any fields you selected to "Show in list" will appear in the flexible asset list view once there is data entered.

 Imagine you need to track the date when a hardware device will reach the end of its life cycle separate from a configuration's warranty expiration date field.
 Often the end-of-life data and expiration date are one and the same, but on occasion they differ.
 You could create the end-of-life date field in a custom flexible asset.